openjs-foundation/cross-project-council/project-resources/PROJECT_FUND.md

 - [ ] **Was the success criteria met?**
   - If not, please explain why and if possible any learnings.

-cc @openjs-foundation/cpc
 ```

-### How these requests get evaluated?

-The request must be made to the CPC for evaluation.
-The CPC evaluates the request following its [decision-making process](https://github.com/openjs-foundation/cross-project-council/blob/main/CPC-CHARTER.md#section-9-decision-making) and makes a recommendation to the Board.
-Finally the request should be forwarded to the Board of Directors for final approval.

-### How much might a project request?

-The level of funding level will be determined on case by case basis after consideration of the request and discussion with the project maintainers.